About Elizabeth Lyon

 The Book-Jacket Version

 A writing teacher and book editor since 1988, Elizabeth Lyon is the author of half a dozen books on how to write, revise, and market novels and nonfiction.
 She has helped hundreds of writers as a book editor.
 Scores have sold their books to small, mid-sized, and large publishers; others have self-published.
+Many have won awards.
 Elizabeth has long urged writers to complete the artistic circle, from conception of an idea to a finished book, whether by traditional publishing or on their own.

 The Full Story